 Quick Navigation:

 This article explains the possible causes of a cloned hard disk failing to start.
 We'll also look at what causes the "cloned hard drive won't boot" problem and how to resolve it.
-We will also advise you on a trustworthy third-party tool.
+We will also advise you on a trustworthy third-party disk clone tool.
 Then, let's investigate this more.

 1. The original disk won't boot.

 The source disk is a possible cause of this problem.
 These problems are typically caused by faulty sectors on the source disk.
-The faulty sectors on the source drive are a common reason why a cloned SSD won't boot.
+The faulty sectors on the source drive are a common reason why a cloned hard drive won't boot.
 If this is the case, however, no piece of software will be able to help you.

 2. Boot from the incorrect drive.

-3. Specific SSD drivers are required.
+3. Specific hard drive drivers are required.

 4. GPT/MBR Conflict.